Watermarking Text Data on Large Language Models for Dataset Copyright: Methodology

-\textbf{Verification.}~~ The data owner infers whether her sensitive text information was used to train the NLP model by verifying whether the NLP model is backdoored.
+\textbf{Verification Framework.}~~ The data owner infers whether her sensitive text information was used to train the NLP model by verifying whether the NLP model is backdoored.
 Inspired by \cite{hu2022membership}, we leverage hypothesis testing to implement the verification.
 Specifically, let $f(\cdot)$ be the text classification model.
 We define a null hypothesis $\mathcal{H}_{0}$ and an alternative hypothesis $\mathcal{H}_{1}$ as follows:

 where $\Pr \left(f(\bm{x}_{t}) = {y_t} \right)$ represents the backdoor attack success probability of the target NLP model, and $\beta$ represents the backdoor attack success probability of a clean model.
-The null hypothesis $\mathcal{H}_{0}$ represents that there is no significant differences between the behavior of the target model and a clean model.
-On the contrary, $\mathcal{H}_{1}$ represents that the target NLP model behaves significantly different from a clean model.
+The null hypothesis $\mathcal{H}_{0}$ represents that there are no significant differences between the behavior of the target model and a clean model.
+On the contrary, $\mathcal{H}_{1}$ represents that the target NLP model behaves significantly differently from a clean model.
 If the data owner can reject the null hypothesis $\mathcal{H}_{0}$ with statistical guarantees, she can claim that her text was used to train the target NLP model.
-We use attack success rate (ASR) of the target model to conduct the hypothesis test.
+We use the attack success rate (ASR) of the target model to conduct the hypothesis test.
 Specifically, if the ASR of the model is higher than a threshold, the data owner would consider her data was used to train the model.
-How to calculate the threshold can refer to Appendix~\ref{Appendix:test}.
+We leverage the Theorem \ref{theorem:t-test} form \cite{hu2022membership} to obtain the thresholding ASR.

+\begin{restatable}[Finding ASR threshold via T-test]{thm}{theorem:t-test} Given a target model $f(\cdot)$ and the number of classes $C$ in the classification task, with the number of queries to $f(\cdot)$ at $N$ ($N \geq 30$), if the backdoor attack success rate (ASR) $\alpha$ of $f(\cdot)$ satisfies the following formula:

+the data owner can reject the null hypothesis $\mathcal{H}_{0}$ at the significance level $1-\tau$, where $\beta$ is a certain threshold and ${t_\tau }$ is the $\tau$ quantile of the t distribution with $N-1$ degrees of freedom. \end{restatable}

+\textbf{Verification Threshold $\beta$.} There are two common training settings: i) training from scratch with a random-initialized backbone and ii) fine-tuning from an open-source pre-trained backbone.
+In this paper, different from \cite{hu2022membership}, we focus on the fine-tuning case, which provides more prior for conducting efficient MI.
+For the first case, since we have no prior knowledge of the random-initialized backbones, setting the threshold $\beta$ to be the random-guess level $\beta = \frac{1}{C}$ can be an astute and model-agnostics policy that allows transferability.
+Since for trained clean models, $\Pr \left(f(\bm{x}_{t}) = {y_t} \right) < \frac{1}{C}$ holds anyway.
+However, such thresholds might not be efficient for the second case when we have additional information and access to the pre-trained model $\theta_0$.
+Support we denote the fine-tuned model $\theta_{u}$ on user data $D_u$, we set the $\beta=\text{Pr}[f_{\theta_0}(x_t)=y_t]$ by observing that the following inequation holds: